The Date I Met On Public Transport & Married

-It was a Friday night eight years ago when I met him on London's Northern Line.

-It’s no exaggeration when I say it was the Tube ride of my life.
+It’s no exaggeration when I say it was the ride of my life.

-I realise this might sound like the script of a Netflix rom-com but let me assure you, there was a lot of crass language and bad behaviour before the happy ending.
+I realize this might sound like the script of a Netflix rom-com but let me assure you, there was a lot of crass language and bad behavior before the happy ending.
 All from my side, I should add.

-Just before that serendipitous meeting at Clapham Common station, I had become disillusioned with dating and was being too nice to men.
+Just before that serendipitous meeting at Grand Central station, I had become disillusioned with dating and was being too nice to men.
 So I decided to pull a George Costanza on my love life.

 Advertisement